In-dialog/Mosaic-Maker/unity/README.md

 # Unity Component of Mosaic Maker

 ## Overview
 This Unity project is an integral part of Mosaic Maker, focusing on two main modules: Nesting and ROS.
 The Nesting module is at the heart of the mosaic creation process, managing color bins, object placement, and SVG representations.
 The ROS module facilitates communication with the Robot Operating System (ROS), ensuring seamless integration between Unity and the robotic control systems.

 ![UI Unity](https://github.com/In-dialog/Mosaic-Maker/blob/main/images/UI.png)

-### Suggested Screenshot:
-- A screenshot of the Unity interface showing a high-level view of the project, with elements from both the Nesting and ROS modules visible.

 ## Nesting Module